As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 Decided to finally take the plunge and book your flight to Japan?
 Let me show you how to prepare for it and survive your long-haul flight!

 So, you’re super excited to walk off that airplane and drink a cold bottle of Ramune Soda!
 (Literally me every time…)

-Oh, and this is written assuming you’ll be travelling in economy class.
-Not that the suggestions won’t work for you if you arent (because they will) it’s just business or first class is bound the make the experience more tolerable at least!
+Oh, and this is written assuming you’ll be traveling in economy class.
+Not that the suggestions won’t work for you if you aren’t (because they will) it’s just business or first class is bound the make the experience more tolerable at least!

-I know lots of people really aren’t a fan of travelling on planes and it can sour the entire experience for them.
+I know lots of people really aren’t a fan of traveling on planes and it can sour the entire experience for them.